BSc (Hons)

 How You Study

 The degree reflects current research informed teaching and innovation within the sector.
-Academic staff have a range of professional experience, from working clinically in the industry to roles in physiotherapy.
+Academic staff have a range of professional experience, from working clinically to sports therapy roles within professional sports teams.

 The first year is designed to provide a solid knowledge-base, introducing sports therapy alongside sports science theory and concepts such as anatomy and physiology.
 Second year teaching builds on skills in sports therapy and provides the opportunity to convert theoretical sport science knowledge into practice.
 In the third year, the course combines core and optional modules, which aim to develop understanding of advanced sport therapy treatments while allowing students to focus on the topics that are of most interest to them.